access & special needs

 - Both First Aid and Lost & Found are located at the Information Desk.

-Beginning in November, the first Friday of every month from 9:00am-10:00am, Knock Knock will host a low sensory morning, allowing children with sensory issues to experience and enjoy the museum’s Learning Zones without the noise and crowds common during regular hours.
-Sensory Friendly Friday is an exclusive event for children with Autism Spectrum Disorders (ASD) or sensory processing differences to have a fun, enjoyable and interactive learning experience in a comfortable and accepting environment!
-For more information on this program, please email email@example.com.
+Beginning in July, Knock Knock will host a monthly low sensory program, allowing children to experience and enjoy the museum’s Learning Zones without the noise and crowds common during regular hours.
+This program is an exclusive event for children with Autism Spectrum Disorders (ASD) or sensory processing differences to have a fun, enjoyable and interactive learning experience in a comfortable and accepting environment!
+For more information on this program click here.